 Explore the most popular routes for hiking in Saudi Arabia with manually curated route maps and driving directions.

-Saudi Hiking is relatively new in Saudi Arabia, but its popularity, especially among the youth, has skyrocketed as enthusiasts take advantage of the Kingdom's environmental conditions and opportunities through this hobby.
+Saudi Hiking is relatively new in Saudi Arabia.
+Still, its popularity, especially among the youth to become one of the best things to do in Saudi Arabia, and has skyrocketed as enthusiasts take advantage of the Kingdom's environmental conditions and opportunities through this hobby.

 The number of hikers in the Kingdom of Saudi Arabia is more than 50,000.
-Some of them are organized in groups that coordinate with each other to hold regular trips.
-They expanded their activities, became more professional, which increased the popularity of the sport.
+Some of them are organized in groups that coordinate with each other to hold regular hiking in Saudi Arabia trips.
+They expanded their activities and became more professional, which increased the popularity of the sport.

 Saudi Seasons, organized by the Entertainment Authority, aims to transform the Kingdom of Saudi Arabia into an important tourist destination through major artistic and cultural events and unique tourism experiences.
 Seasonal activities are planned throughout the year in most parts of the country, to give visitors a glimpse into the history and unique culture of Saudi Arabia, as well as the charm of its beautiful and varied natural environment.